 It’s a tradition to make this til gur ki chikki during Sankrant festival.
 When making this chikki, follow the procedure exactly, as it is important to cook the jaggery to the right stage for a perfect outcome.
 Often til laddus are also made during this festival.

 Alo try other chikkis like Cashew Chikki, Mixed Til Chikki, Oats and Walnut Chikki and Kurmura Chikki.

 Enjoy til chikki recipe | til gur ki chikki | 3 ingredient til ki chikki | how to make til chikki at home | with step by step photos.

-- Heat a deep non-stick pan, add the sesame seeds and dry roast on a medium flame for 5 to 6 minutes.
+- To make til chikki, heat a deep non-stick pan, add the sesame seeds and dry roast on a medium flame for 5 to 6 minutes.
 Remove and keep aside.

-- Heat the ghee in the same deep non-stick pan, add the jaggery, mix well and cook on a medium flame for 3 minutes, while stirring continuously.
+- Heat the ghee in the same deep non-stick pan and add the jaggery.
+Mix well and cook on a medium flame for 2 to 3 minutes, while stirring continuously.

 - Switch off the flame, add the roasted sesame seeds and mix very well.